• All Recipes

 Home » Recipes » Dips, Sauces, & Condiments

-Modified on May 26, 2025 · Published on Dec 18, 2024 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on May 26, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 1 Comment

 This easy mixed berry sauce comes together with just a handful of ingredients—perfect for drizzling, spooning, or swirling into your favorite treats.
-Fresh or frozen berries, it turns out perfectly every time.
+Use fresh or frozen berries; it turns out perfectly every time.

 Love sweet, simple vegan recipes like this?
 Try it over my Oat Bran Muffins, Chocolate Chip Banana Bread, or Banana Bread Overnight Oats.